Ed Goodwin Award

 The BSME Ed Goodwin Award for Exceptional Service is an annual award recognising the exceptional contribution of students in BSME schools to their local or global community.

 Throughout the school year, many students in BSME schools devote their time and resources to service.
-This service takes on many forms: from fundraising to feed those in need in their local or distant communities, to supporting research which will improves the lives of others.
-Some students might give of their time to support the learning of students less fortunate than themselves while others use their musical talents to teach those less fortunate or to bring joy to the elderly or infirm, still others might help to build educational facilities in countries in Asia and Africa.
+This service takes on many forms: from fundraising to feeding those in need in their local or distant communities, to supporting research which will improves the lives of others.
+Some students might give up their time to support the learning of students less fortunate than themselves; use their musical talents to teach others, or to bring joy to the elderly or infirm; or help to build educational facilities around the world.
 The underlying principle is clear: these students are committed to serving others.

 Nomination & Award Process:

 Any student registered with a BSME School may be nominated for The BSME Ed Goodwin Award for Exceptional Service.
 Each BSME school may nominate one student.

 Students may only be nominated for a cause or project undertaken in the current or preceding academic year, i.e. more or less 4 school terms.

 Students nominated for this award will have consistently demonstrated qualities of compassion, caring and even entrepreneurship, and have made extraordinary contributions to enrich the life of others within their school or global community.
 They will have demonstrated that they care for the world and its peoples beyond their own direct experience.
 They will have documented, exceptional service to either one cause, project or organisation, or a variety of voluntary service activities within one year.

 Whilst the age of the student is not relevant, the level of service relative to the student’s age will be considered.